trusdd/trusdd/README.md

 ## About Me

 - 📌 Frontend developer.
-- 📱 Also learning iOS development.
+- 💻 Also learning Backend development.
 - 💬 Ask me about supernatural and poetry.

 ---